Dispersion relations of generalized one-dimensional phononic crystals: Introduction

-Additionally, for the mathematical modeling of impedance contrast due to cracks, internal elastic springs in conjunction with spectral element method \cite{Krawczuk-1994a,Krawczuk-1996,Krawczuk-2001a,Krawczuk-2003b} or specially developed finite elements \cite{Yeung-2019} have been developed.
+A specific class of locally resonant elastic metamaterials, especially applicable to one-dimensional (1D) or two-dimensional (2D) wave propagation, incorporates local resonators as elastic substructures.
+Examples include elastic rings around a rod \cite{Hussein-2012a, Xiao-2012b} or beam \cite{Yu-2006} and pillar-type resonators arranged on an elastic plate \cite{Pennec-2008, WuT-2008, WuT-2011, Xiao-2012a, Oudich-2010a, Hussein-2013c, ZhangS-2013}.
+The discrete lumped parameter model has emerged as a core model for 1D wave propagation in acoustic or elastic metamaterials \cite{HuangH-2009,Hussein-2021,WangX-2024}.
+Local resonances from attached substructures have been applied in sound isolation \cite{Oudich-2016}, elastic waveguiding \cite{Pennec-2008, Oudich-2010b}, lensing design \cite{Bigoni-2013}, and topological insulation \cite{Jin-2018, ChenJ-2017}.
+A recent review covers advances in elastic metamaterials and metasurfaces that exhibit surface vibrational resonances \cite{Jin-2021}.
+Additionally, for the mathematical modeling of impedance contrast due to cracks, internal elastic springs in conjunction with spectral element method \cite{Krawczuk-1994a,Krawczuk-1996,Krawczuk-2003b,Krawczuk-2002a,Krawczuk-2004b} or custom-designed finite elements \cite{Yeung-2019} have been developed.
 In the realm of nanomaterial mechanics, theories relying on material distinctions have been suggested for analyzing how structures with numerous cracks spread across their length behave and how they affect the modal characteristics.
 This applies to both flexural waves (in nanobeams) \cite{Loghmani-2018a} and longitudinal waves (in nanorods) \cite{Loghmani-2018b}.\\